 Your offers can be submitted in the Auction Box at church, handed to a member of the auction committee, or e-mailed to the committee.

 How do I bid on an item?

-For a Live Auction, see #2 above.
-A preliminary listing of offerings (Auction Catalog) will be available the Sunday before the Auction.
-If you can’t attend the auction, ask a friend to bid for you or ask the Auction Committee to find a Proxy for you.
+For a Live Auction, see above.
+If you can't attend the auction, ask a friend to bid for you or ask the Auction Committee to find a Proxy for you.
 Unsold auction items will be available for purchase the following Sunday on the patio.

 For a Silent Auction, goods, services, and seats at events are offered with a bid sheet and the bidder writes their name and amount they're willing to pay.
 Some goods and services have a "Buy it Now" price.
 This is similar to what we've offered in the past called "Poster Items."

 Raffle tickets and items for sale at the auction are paid for that night (bring cash).
 You can pay for your purchased auction items that night (cash or check), or you will be billed, which must be paid for by the end of the fiscal year in June.

 In addition to your bill, you will also be sent a list of the items you offered and who bought them.

 What if I buy a seat for an event and I can't attend?

 You are financially responsible for the seat you bought as it could have been sold to someone else.
 You can offer your place to a friend (especially a new member or visitor who wasn't at the auction) or you can contact the host to see if they want to invite someone else.

 What if I offer an event and then can't host it?